-Peter Cohan teaches strategy to undergraduate and MBA students including courses such as Strategic Problem Solving and Strategic Decision Making.
+Peter Cohan teaches strategy and entrepreneurship to undergraduate and MBA students including courses such as Strategic Problem Solving and Strategic Decision Making.
 He also developed and teaches Foundations of Entrepreneurial Management for undergraduate stransfer students.
 Since May 2002, Cohan has served as an executive-in-residence at Babson, advising teams in their consulting work with companies through Management Consulting Field Experience (MCFE) programs.
 He created and led the Hong Kong/Singapore Start-up Strategy Offshore Elective for MBA students and teaches the Strategy and the CEO Capstone in the evening MBA program.
 For undergraduates, he created and runs the Israel Start-up Strategy Offshore and Portugal/Spain Start-up Strategy Offshore electives for undergraduates.
 He has also served as a visiting professor at Barcelona's EADA.

 Cohan began his career at Index Systems, a management consulting firm founded by several MIT professors.
 While there he worked with James A. Champy, co-author (with former MIT professor, Michael Hammer) of Reengineering the Corporation (HarperBusiness, 1993).
 Following business school, Cohan worked at The Monitor Company, a strategy consulting firm co-founded by Harvard Business School professor Michael E. Porter.
 Cohan then worked in strategic planning at Bank of Boston and in the Finance Department of Liberty Mutual.